Arquivotheca/PDOS/readme.txt

 "Welcome to pcomm" or similar, and then prompts for a command.
 Recognized commands can be found by typing "help".

 You can also launch other programs.
-The program can't be more than 60k in size for the 16-bit version.
+The 16-bit version is very wasteful of memory, so you can't do a lot with it.
+The focus is on the 32-bit version.
 Also the program can't do any as-yet unimplemented interrupts.
 However, it is sufficiently implemented to run C90-compliant applications that have been built using PDPCLIB.